Supported Employment Training Project

 Session 2 Online Course (SETP 102 – Overview of the Impact of Wages on Social Security Disability Benefits): Provides an overview of how earned income may affect eligibility for an entitlement to social security disability benefits and supplemental security income.

-This day of training will build upon the required online course (SETP 102) by providing opportunities to apply what was learned.
+This half-day training will build upon the required online course (SETP 102) by providing opportunities to apply what was learned.
 Did you know someone who receives SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance) can work, possibly even full-time, and still maintain their eligibility for a cash payment and Medicaid or Medicare?
-Did you know you can save $16,000/year in a STABLE account, and more if you’re working, and not lose eligibility for SSI, Medicaid, or other means-tested
+Did you know you can save $17,000/year in a STABLE account, and more if you’re working, and not lose eligibility for SSI, Medicaid, or other means-tested

 programs?
 By the end of the day, employment professionals should be able to confidently share